 (3) Nothing in this section prevents a person from making a request to the Small Business Commissioner under section 25A.

-[Section 25D inserted by No. 20 of 2011 s.
+[Section 25D inserted: No. 20 of 2011 s.
 32.]

 25E.
 Commissioner may intervene in SAT proceeding

 The Small Business Commissioner may intervene at any time in a proceeding of the Tribunal in relation to a matter.